gmarzot/aiomoqt-python/README.md

 # MOQT Protocol Library

-A Python implementation of the MOQT (Media over QUIC) protocol.
+A Python asyncio implementation of the MOQT (Media over QUIC) protocol.

 ## Installation